jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 #### RMSprop

-RMSprop uses a similar concept with the following formula and the hyperparameter decay_rate to control how much previous histories you keep.
+Like Adagrad, RMSprop adjusts the learning rate according to the history of the gradients.
+But it uses a slightly different formular with the introduction of another hyperparameter decay_rate.
 ```python
 cache = decay_rate * cache + (1 - decay_rate) * dw**2
 w += - learning_rate * dx / (np.sqrt(cache) + 1e-7)